signature-opensource/CK-Observable-Domain/BinarySerializationMigration.md

 Notes:
 - The `WriteObject` and `WriteAny` methods return true if the value/object has been written, false if it has already been written and only a reference has been written.
-- The `WriteAny` is no that useful except in scenario where you actually handle object whose type is unknown at runtime.
+- The `WriteAny` is not that useful except in scenario where you actually handle object whose type is unknown at runtime.

 ### The deserialization constructors